 Torrey Pines Elementary School is a public elementary school in San Diego.
-The principal of Torrey Pines Elementary School is Sarah Ott, who can be contacted at firstname.lastname@example.org.
-480 students go to Torrey Pines Elementary School and are mostly White, non-Hispanic; Asian; and Hispanic.
+The principal of Torrey Pines Elementary School is Sarah Ott, who can be contacted at email@example.com.
+480 children attend Torrey Pines Elementary School and identify primarily as White, non-Hispanic; Asian; and Hispanic.
 12% of the Torrey Pines Elementary School students have "limited English proficiency."
 9% of the 480 students here have subsidized lunches.
-The student to teacher ratio at Torrey Pines Elementary School is 19:1.
+The ratio of students to teachers at Torrey Pines Elementary School is 19:1.
 The Children's School is one of the nearest elementary schools.

 - Ceramics sculpture